-The National Office of Intellectual Property of Vietnam (NOIP)is in charge of receiving and examining patent applications.
-The process for a patent applications begins with filing the patent application with NOIP and finishes with granting a patent, if the related invention is eligible for protection.
+The Intellectual Property Office of Vietnam (IP VIETNAM) is in charge of receiving and examining patent applications.
+The process for a patent application begins with filing the patent application with IP VIETNAM and finishes with granting a patent, if the related invention is eligible for protection.

-In order to obtain the patent right in Vietnam, you must file the application for granting a Patent (for Invention and for Utility solution separately), directly or by mail, to the National Office of Intellectual Property of Vietnam (NOIP) or its brand offices in Ho Chi Minh City or Da Nang.
+In order to obtain the patent right in Vietnam, you must file the application for granting a Patent (for Invention and for Utility solution separately), directly or by mail, to the Intellectual Property Office of Vietnam (IP VIETNAM) or its brand offices in Ho Chi Minh City or Da Nang.

 Besides, foreign applicants can also obtain a patent right in Vietnam by filing an international application which designates or selects Vietnam through the PCT system.
-The applicant must carry out procedures for registration of an invention under the PCT’s provisions at NOIP within 31 months from the international filing date or from the priority date, if the priority right is claimed in the application.
+And then, the applicant must carry out procedures for registration of an invention under the PCT’s provisions at IP VIETNAM within 31 months from the international filing date or from the priority date, if the priority right is claimed in the application.

 Organizations, individuals of Vietnam, foreign individuals permanently residing in Vietnam and foreign organizations and individuals having a production or trading establishment in Vietnam may file applications for a patent either directly or through a lawful representative in Vietnam.